Leaves in December

 not much time more to play.

-Michael Lee Johnson lived ten years in Canada during the Vietnam era.
-Today he is a poet in the greater Chicagoland area, IL.
-Michael is an internationally published poet in 44 countries, several published poetry books, nominated for 5 Pushcart Prize awards and 6 Best of the Net nominations.
-He is editor-in-chief of 3 poetry anthologies, all available on Amazon, and has several poetry books and chapbooks.
-He has over 536 published poems.
-Michael Lee is the administrator of 6 Facebook Poetry groups.
-He now has over 264 poetry videos on YouTube.
-Member
+Michael Lee Johnson lived in Canada for ten years during the Vietnam era.
+Today, he is a poet in the greater Chicago-land area, IL.
+He has 354-plus YouTube poetry videos.
+Michael Lee Johnson is an internationally published poet in 46 countries, a song lyricist with several published poetry books, and a nominee for 7 Pushcart Prize awards and 7 Best of the Net nominations.
+He has over 653 published poems.
+He is the editor-in-chief of three poetry anthologies, all available on Amazon, and has authored several poetry books and chapbooks.
+His poems have been translated into several foreign languages.
+Awards/Contests: International Award of Excellence "Citta' Del Galateo-Antonio De Ferrariis" XI Edition 2024 Milan, Italy-Poetry.

 visit Michael Lee's website.